 Why It’s a Big Deal:

-Visual cues act as signposts that guide the viewer through the video, making it easier to follow and understand.
+Visual cues remove guesswork.
 They can help break down complex information into digestible chunks and emphasize key points that shouldn’t be missed.
+This means fewer rewinds and fewer “where do I click?” tickets.

 Solution: Incorporate Clear and Effective Visual Cues